microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 ## Access Loaded Scripts

-If you need to set a breakpoint in a script that is not part of your workspace and therefore cannot be easily located and opened through normal VS Code file browsing, you can access the loaded scripts via the **LOADED SCRIPTS** view in the Run view:
+If you need to set a breakpoint in a script that is not part of your workspace and therefore cannot be easily located and opened through normal VS Code file browsing, you can access the loaded scripts via the **LOADED SCRIPTS** view in the **Run and Debug** view:

 ![Loaded Scripts Explorer](images/nodejs-debugging/loaded-scripts-explorer.gif)